I just finished a storage project for my kitchen wall in my apartment that makes use of vertical space.

-I just completed this little kitchen project.
-As most of you know, I don’t use my kitchen drawers or cabinets due to previous rodent problems.
+As most of you know, I don’t use the kitchen drawers or cabinets in my apartment for various reasons.

 Instead I use free standing furniture and vertical storage.

 How I Created Vertical Storage In My Kitchen:

 Vertical storage is vital for those living in a small space home.
 I implement vertical storage in every way that I can.

 For the first project, I chose one of my old vintage washboards as well as a wood herb box.
 This herb box has a hook at the top of it to use for hanging.